Games-of-Threads/TESTEX2-Emmely/README.md

 ##### Coding standards that I find the most important:

-1) Correctly indent the code.
+1) Correctly indent the code according to the programming language.
 2) Use best practices for the specific language for naming conversions.
 3) Use best practices for naming and structuring files and folders.
+For example structure third party library in a separate folder according to best practice.